How to Prepare For a Caravan Holiday: Top Tips From Haulage Experts

 Arrange caravan transport

-Not everyone will tow their own caravan as you must have the correct driving licence to do so.
-There are different restrictions depending on the weight of your caravan, some of which will require you to pass additional driving tests known as B+E. If you don’t have what’s needed to tow your own caravan, you’ll need to hire a professional haulage service to transport your caravan.
+Not everyone will tow their own caravan, as you must have the correct driving licence to do so.
+There are different restrictions depending on the weight of your caravan.
+Some of these need you to pass extra driving tests (known as B+E).
+If you don’t have what’s needed to tow your own caravan, you’ll need to hire a professional haulage service to transport your caravan.

-Here at SG Haulage, we’ve helped hundreds of clients transport their caravan across the UK.
-You can rest assured that our professional team will take care of your caravan, planning every route carefully and using specialist vehicles to haul your goods efficiently.
+Here at SG Haulage, we’ve helped hundreds of clients transport their caravans across the UK.
+You can rest assured that our professional team will take care of your caravan.
+We plan every route carefully and use specialist vehicles to haul your goods efficiently.
 Contact us today for more information.

 Pack it properly

 Packing your caravan in the right way will keep it safe throughout the journey.
 It’s a good idea to weigh heavy items such as bikes and portable TVs to ensure you’re not going over the maximum towing capacity.
-Overloading your caravan or packing it incorrectly can cause real problems while you’re driving such as accelerating and climbing hills, plus the heavier it is the more unstable it becomes.
+Overloading your caravan or packing it incorrectly can cause real problems while you’re driving.
+A heavy load can affect accelerating and climbing hills.
+Plus, the heavier it is, the more unstable it becomes.

-To keep things safe, always pack the heaviest items as low as possible over the caravan’s wheels, as storing anything too close to the front of the caravan will cause unnecessary pressure on your car’s rear suspension.
-Medium weighing items should be placed within the middle of the caravan and the lightest items at the top in overhead storage.
+To keep things safe, always pack the heaviest items as low as possible over the caravan’s wheels.
+Storing anything too close to the front of the caravan will cause unnecessary pressure on your car’s rear suspension.
+Medium-weight items should be placed within the middle of the caravan, and the lightest items at the top in overhead storage.

 What should you bring?

-Going on a caravan holiday means you have more control over what you do but as a self-catering trip you will need to bring some essentials with you.
-What you need depends on the facilities within your caravan and the campsite, but having a checklist will stop you forgetting anything important.
+Going on a caravan holiday means you have more control over what you do, but as a self-catering trip, you will need to bring some essentials with you.
+What you need depends on the facilities within your caravan and the campsite.
+Having a checklist will stop you from forgetting anything important.
 Below are some of the items you might need to bring:

 • Cleaning items